rescheer/Starship-Titanic-AP/README.md

 # Starship Titanic - Archipelago Mod
 A Starship Titanic client for use with [Archipelago](https://archipelago.gg/).
-Both are in an **early alpha state**, and should not currently be used in live games.
+Both are in **alpha**, and should be used in live games with caution.

 **For use with the Steam version of Starship Titanic**